The translation of this document is outdated.

 three days after the day on which the repeat meeting was to be

-held and also shall announce the date of the next meeting of the
+held and also shall announce the date of the next council

 [8 June 1995; 13 November 1997; 21 December 2000; 17